 WITS summer camps provide an exciting adventure for 3,000 Houston youth.
 For 27 years the renowned Creative Writing Camp with Rice University has nurtured storytelling, literacy, and creative learning.
 WITS also provides creative writing camps throughout the summer in partnership with the University of Houston-Downtown, Duchesne Academy, Sherwood Forest Montessori School, and the Jewish Community Center.
 Additionally, we offer interactive digital camps and slam camps for older students.

 Filter by Start Date

-In partnership with Rice University’s School Literacy and Culture, WITS offers the acclaimed Creative Writing Camp at ten Houston campuses for 1,300 students entering K-12 grades in fall 2016.
+In partnership with Rice University’s School Literacy and Culture, WITS offers the acclaimed Creative Writing Camp at campuses in Houston for students entering K-12 grades in fall 2017.
 Creative Writing Camp pairs talented, professional authors with experienced classroom teachers for a high-quality summer program that feeds the imagination.